CondeNast/opensource-check/README.md

 ### Parameters

-The tools accepts the following parameters:
+The utility accepts the following parameters:

-* --path - to specify the path of your project directory
+* --path - to specify the path of your project directory (defaults to current working directory)
 * --org - to specify the npm organization namespace for your project

 ### Usage as a temporary dependency